mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 ## kernel

-It contains core languages of MPS such as loaders for Java stubs, classes for persistence, language checkers, make classes and and runtime classes for smodel such as `SConceptOperations.java` and `SModelOperations.java`.
+It contains core languages of MPS such as loaders for Java stubs, classes for persistence, language checkers, make classes and runtime classes for smodel such as `SConceptOperations.java` and `SModelOperations.java`.

 ## languages